 brackets can be installed on concrete or dry walls.

 High Gloss Screw-in Chrome Fixed Brackets with round arm.

 Heavy Duty Single Fixed Ballet Wrap-around Brackets.
 Gray, Powered Coated

 Silver Specks on Black Bracket with round extension arm.

 All Black Ballet Bar Bracket with Round Extension Arm.

-Length options: 4, 6, 8, 10, 14, and 16ft.
-Bracket options include, high gloss chrome, double fixed gray.
-Six foot and 8 foot by 1-7/8" diameter poplar wood ballet bars are the most popular item.
+Length options: 4, 6, 8 & 10 foot.
+Bracket options include, high gloss chrome, single and double fixed gray.
+Four, Six foot and 8 foot by 1-7/8" diameter poplar wood ballet bars are the most popular item.

 Ballet brackets should be mounted 42 inches off the floor for adults.
 Add an antique appearance to your dance studio, school or home dance room with CWF Flooring, Inc's.